vishnugh/evo-NEAT/README.md

 Every generation should call the pool.evaluateFitness(env) and pool.breedNewGeneration().
 The best fitness score of the pool can be accessed by calling pool.getTopGenome().getPoints().
 This can be used as a break condition as well.

+An example of the XOR implementation is given in the folder evo-NEAT/src/examples/  .